jrgp/thdgameserveradmin/README.md

 # Notes:

-- It's developed in Neatbeans as it allegedly has better support for designing Swing forums
+- It's developed in Netbeans as it allegedly has better support for designing Swing forums
 - Licensed under GPL

 # Contact: